Grill up a burst of flavor with these veggie kabobs. A medley of fresh vegetables, marinated to perfection and served with rice and sauce!

 How to Make Veggie Kabobs

-This simple recipe is super easy to make.
+This simple recipe for vegetable kabobs is super easy to make.
 Here are the no sweat steps:

-- Add pieces of the veggies onto a kabob skewer.
+- Spear the pieces of the veggies onto a shish kabob skewer.

-Make the best ever vegetarian kabobs by following these suggestions:
+Make the best ever grilled vegetable skewers by following these suggestions:

-- Try to cut the vegetables in a uniform size so that they cook evenly.
+- Try to cut the veggies for shish kabobs in a uniform size so that they cook evenly.

-- Marinate for at least 15-20 minutes, up to overnight.
+- Marinate the vegetables for at least 15-20 minutes, up to overnight.
 The longer you marinate, the more flavor the kabobs will have.

 - If you choose to not marinate the veggies on the skewers, you'll need to soak the skewers so they don't burn.
 Let them rest in water for 10 minutes before assembling with the marinated veggies.

-- If you don’t have skewers, cook the veggies on a grill pan or a foil lined baking sheet.
+- If you don't have skewers, you can still use the marinade for vegetable kabobs as directed, then cook the veggies on a grill pan or a foil lined baking sheet.

-- An outside grill gives the most flavor.
-Cook over a medium flame for 7 minutes on one side, then flip and cook another 7 minutes.
+- Cook over a medium flame for 7 minutes on one side, then flip and cook another 7 minutes.

 - Store leftovers in an airtight container in the refrigerator for up to 3-5 days.